Local SEO | Search Engine | Mobile Statistics

 About Local Search Engine Optimization

-So how will local search optimization help my small business?
+So how will Local SEO help my small business?

-Google algorithms have become highly effective at finding and displaying relevant search results based on keyword phrases and a specific location inputted into the search engine or user location using Geo-location.
-Search engines will then attempt to provide relevant results for local services or locations that the user is searching for.
-If your small business website is not taking advantage of local SEO optimization, and using Google My Business, Google Maps, Bing Places for Business, and Bing Maps, local SEO needs to be a priority.
+Google algorithms have become extremely effective at discovering and displaying relevant local information.
+Search engines display results based on keyword phrases and a specific location or user location settings.
+Using Google My Business, Google Maps, Bing Places for Business, and Bing maps are tools that can significantly approve local SEO results.

 View Local SEO Stats, Search Engine StatsVideo and Mobile Stats